Chart Color Schemes

 Northmead has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validation, the Northmead statistical area's population is estimated at around 12,881 as of Nov 2025.
-This reflects an increase of 1,620 people (14.4%) since the 2021 Census, which reported a population of 11,261 people.
-The change is inferred from AreaSearch's estimated resident population of 11,945 following examination of ABS's latest ERP data release in Jun 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,016 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Northmead's growth exceeded both state (7.6%) and metropolitan area levels since the 2021 Census, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of the suburb of Northmead is around 12,884 people.
+This figure reflects an increase since the 2021 Census, which reported a population of 11,261 people.
+The growth of 1,623 people (14.4%) was inferred from AreaSearch's estimated resident population of 11,945 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 3,017 persons per square kilometer, placing Northmead in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate exceeded both the state (7.8%) and Greater Sydney figures, marking it as a growth leader in the region.
 Overseas migration contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projecting demographic trends, an above median population growth is expected for the area, with a projected expansion of 2,763 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.3% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Northmead is expected to expand by 2,790 persons to reach a total population of 15,674 by 2041.
+This reflects an increase of 15.3% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population